ALOELOELOE/Aloe/docs/wave 2/README.md

-# Wave 2: Complete Auction Lifecycle
+# Wave 2: Privacy Fix + Complete Auction Lifecycle

 **Timeline:** February 3 - February 17, 2026
-**Theme:** Reveal, Settle, Refund
+**Theme:** Make It Actually Private
 **Status:** In Progress

 ---

 ## Overview

+Wave 2 has two goals: **fix the critical privacy leak** in the current contract and **complete the full auction lifecycle** (reveal, settle, refund, cancel).

+**The critical fix:** Wave 1's `place_bid` uses `credits.aleo/transfer_public_as_signer`, which **leaks the bidder's address and deposit amount** on-chain.
+This defeats the purpose of a sealed-bid auction — anyone can see who bid and how much they deposited.
+A buildathon judge flagged this exact pattern on a competitor project.

+**The solution:** Replace `transfer_public_as_signer` with a pattern where the bidder passes a **private credits record** as input.
+The contract calls `credits.aleo/transfer_private_to_public` to lock the deposit into the program's public balance.
+This hides the sender address — the on-chain trace only shows credits moving *to* the program, not *from whom*.

-Wave 2 completes the core auction lifecycle by implementing the reveal phase, auction settlement, refund mechanisms, and cancellation.
-After this wave, Aloe's auction module supports a full end-to-end sealed-bid auction flow — from creation through settlement — with real credits locked and transferred via `credits.aleo`.
+After this wave, Aloe supports a complete sealed-bid auction flow — from creation through settlement — with real credits locked and transferred via `credits.aleo`, and bidder addresses invisible during the commit phase.

-This is the first module to reach full lifecycle completion, establishing patterns that OTC, Launches, NFT, and RWA modules will follow in subsequent waves.

 ---